 Serve those who serve our country.
 When military staff and their families relocate, the services of a real estate professional who understands their needs and timetables make the transfer easier, faster and less stressful.

 This certification course teaches you how to help current and former military service members find housing solutions that best suit their needs and make the best use of their available benefits.

 Cost: $125 for members/$150 for non-members

-To earn the MRP certification, complete pre-class assignment, pass course, view two one-hour webinars and submit application with $195 one-time fee.
+To earn the MRP certification, complete pre-class assignment, pass the course, view two one-hour webinars and submit an application with a $195 one-time fee.
 This course may be used as an elective for the ABR designation.